Faculty of Science, Engineering and Architecture

 Science, Engineering and Architecture

 Rob received a B.Sc. in Biochemistry from the University of British Columbia and a M.Sc. and Ph.D. in Medical Sciences from McMaster University.
 He then did a postdoctoral fellowship at the National Institutes of Health in Bethesda, Maryland.
 Rob joined the Cancer Care Ontario Research Group at the Northeastern Ontario Regional Cancer Centre in 1997 and transferred to the Sudbury Regional Hospital and Northern Ontario School of Medicine in 2005.
+He worked at AMRIC and HSRNI until his early retirement in 2018.

 1994 PhD, Medical Sciences, McMaster University